TouK/nussknacker/README.md

-While we don't provide out-of-the-box support as it would complicate the build process, there is separate [repo](https://github.com/TouK/nussknacker-flink-compatibility) with detailed intructions how to run Nussknacker with some of the older versions.
+While we don't provide out-of-the-box support as it would complicate the build process, there is separate [repo](https://github.com/TouK/nussknacker-flink-compatibility) with detailed instructions how to run Nussknacker with some of the older versions.